joeperpetua/Synology-Disk-Health-Fetcher/README.md

 Please be aware that the script runs on Python 3 only.
 This is installed by default in DSM 7.

+## Disclaimer
+Please bare in mind that this is just meant to give an approximation/predictive status of the disks health.
+Depending on the manufacturer of the disk, the SMART values will be different and some false alerts may be present when running the script in your system.
+It is suggested to double check the disk status every time a warning is received.

 ## Issues
 In case of finding any issues or bugs, please [create an issue](https://github.com/joeperpetua/Synology-Disk-Health-Fetcher/issues/new) in the repository.